 The official UK base rate is currently set at 0.75% (Feb 2019).
 A good St Neots remortgage solicitor might even save you a few mortgage payments on your old rate.

-Our property solicitors are on the panel for all major lenders, so whether you are you are moving to an interest-only mortgage with the NatWest or to a flexible mortgage with the Darlington Building Society, our remortgage team can assist.
+Property solicitors on the panel for all major lenders - so whether you are you are moving to an interest-only mortgage with the NatWest or to a flexible mortgage with the Darlington Building Society, our remortgage team can assist.